 Effective: December 1, 2008

-If a former client reapplies and no longer has the required ID or SIN documents in their possession, but copies are on their case, no identification supplement should be issued.
+If a former client reapplies and no longer has the required ID or SIN documents in their possession, but copies are on their case, they have met the ID requirements and no identification supplement should be issued.

-Applicants without the required ID may opt to access the ministry’s Client Identification Process (CIP) [see Procedures – Establishing Proof of Identity].
-Assuming all other eligibility requirements have been met, applicants who meet identification requirements using CIP will be eligible for Income Assistance on a temporary basis (for up to 6 months) or until copies of required ID are retrieved from off-site.
+Applicants without the required ID (and prior copies are not on their case) may opt to access the ministry’s Client Identification Process (CIP) [see Procedures – Establishing Proof of Identity].
+Assuming all other eligibility requirements have been met, applicants who meet identification requirements using CIP will be eligible for income assistance on a temporary basis (for up to 6 months) while they obtain replacement ID.

 The following are exceptions to ID requirements: